orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### price
 Price of the Orb.
-No need for mapping, as only one token is ever minted.
 Also used during auction to store future purchase price.
 Has no meaning if the Orb is held by the contract and the auction is not running.

 ```solidity